Food Allergy and Gluten Statement:

 Handling Individual Nutrition Concerns

 Our staff registered dietitian along with our executive chefs from our three dining halls are available for individual appointments to review concerns and accommodations.
+While there may be no immediate or apparent need, we encourage you to contact Disability Services for Students at UNH to discuss possible housing and/or classroom accommodations.
 Students who eat in the dining halls with specific nutrition concerns or medically-restricted diets are advised to set up a meeting with the registered dietitian:

 Rochelle L'Italien, M.S., R.D., L.D.